GoInterject/GoInterject.github.io/wGetStarted/L-Dev-CustomerOrders.md

 ###  Verifying the Data Connection

-Because this report uses the same database as the previous example, you do not need to create another data connection.
+Because this report uses the same database as the [previous example](/wGetStarted/L-Dev-CustomerAging.html), you do not need to create another data connection.
 The same connection can be used for this report.
-The connection created in the example text was named **NorthwindExampleDB_MyName** and  you should use the same naming conventions for your connection  .
+The connection created there was named **NorthwindExampleDB_MyName** and  you should use the same naming conventions for your connection.

 ###  Copy the Data Portal